1. Health

 The Bottom Line

 Medications used to treat arthritis have risks of their own, primarily involving the stomach, intestines, or liver.
 Alcohol increases those risks.
-Discuss the matter with your doctor and your pharmacist to be perfectly clear about why it is not advisable to drink alcohol while taking medications.
+Discuss the matter with your healthcare provider and your pharmacist to be perfectly clear about why it is not advisable to drink alcohol while taking arthritis medications.